filfreire/filfreire.github.io/_posts/2020-10-14-how_to_get_rich_fast.md

 ____

 _Thank you for reading.
 If you haven't realised yet, yes, this post is a parody.
 Feel free to reach out to me with comments, ideas, grammar errors, and suggestions via any of my social media.
-Until next time, take care!_
+Until next time, take care!
+If you are up for it, you can also <a href="https://www.buymeacoffee.com/filipefreire">buy me a coffee ☕</a>_